rmrt1n/rmrt1n.github.io/src/posts/tagged_unions_in_c.md

 }
 ```

-Here's the main function.
 When compiled and ran, this will be the output:
 ```sh-session
 $ gcc main.c character.c
 $ ./a.out